 <unchanged parts omitted>

 - Downlink Assignment Index – number of bits as specified in Table 5.3.3.1.2-2.
-This field is reserved when the configured maximum repetition number is larger than 1 for MPDCCH, and not present when the format 6-1A CRC is scrambled with G-RNTI, or when the higher layer parameter csi-NumRepetitionCE-r13 indicates more than one subframe.
+This field is reserved when multi-TB-DL-config is enabled and multiple TBs are scheduled, or when the configured maximum repetition number is larger than 1 for MPDCCH, and not present when the format 6-1A CRC is scrambled with G-RNTI, or when the higher layer parameter csi-NumRepetitionCE-r13 indicates more than one subframe.

 </TP1-3>